Aryan-Kanuparti/hdsi_replication_proj_2025/README.md

 **WorkflowAgent** - LangGraph implementation with transparent processing for learning core LangGraph concepts through biomedical applications

+**EducationalAgent** – LangGraph-powered teaching agent that layers difficulty tagging, query decomposition, confidence scoring, vocabulary explanations, limitations, and follow-up questions on top of WorkflowAgent, turning each biomedical query into a guided learning experience.
 ## Example Questions

 - **"Which drugs have high efficacy for treating diseases?"**